-Audits against the Sustainable Eel Standard can only be completed by a registered Certification Body (CB) as approved by the Sustainable Eel Standard Panel.
+Audits against the standard can only be completed by a registered Certification Body (CB) as approved by the Standard Panel.
 Registration shall require the applicant CB to:

 - 1. Provide evidence to SEG of other suitable certification standards for which the applicant is accredited; - 2.
-Show the completion of relevant training of auditors against the Sustainable Eel Standard; - 3.
+Show the completion of relevant training of auditors against the standard; - 3.
 Have completed one shadowed audit (shadowed by a member of the SEG standard panel) for each part of the standard to be assessed by the applicant.

-Upon successful completion of these tasks the 'applicant CB' will be approved by the Sustainable Eel Standard Panel as a 'registered CB' and included in the approved list that will made available on the SEG website.
+Upon successful completion of these tasks the 'applicant CB' will be approved by the SEG Standard Panel as a 'registered CB' and included in the approved list that will made available on the SEG website.